 Moreover, ABS data from January 2021 also show that 29% of young people aged 18 to 34 years believe that their mental health is worse or much worse than before March 2020.

-This online interactive Forum will focus on how placed-based, local community mobilisation initiatives can increase young people’s social connectedness, and other protective factors, and improve the mental health and wellbeing of young Victorians as we recover from COVID-19 and last year’s catastrophic bushfire season.
+This online interactive Forum focused on how placed-based, local community mobilisation initiatives can increase young people’s social connectedness, and other protective factors, and improve the mental health and wellbeing of young Victorians as we recover from COVID-19 and last year’s catastrophic bushfire season.

 The Forums are intended for organisational and community leaders, and frontline workers in schools, universities/TAFEs, workplaces, sport/community groups, and local government who have a role in promoting and protecting the mental health and wellbeing of young people aged 12-25.